jeremy-w/ayadn/README.md

 App.net already gives you the "mute" command to mute a user.
 But what if you want to mute a *client*, like IFTTT or PourOver?

-Easy: `ayadn skiplist add IFTTT`.
+Easy: `ayadn skiplist add IFTTT`

 Want to mute another one?
 Go on: `ayadn skiplist add PourOver`.
 Etc.

 Change of mind? `ayadn skiplist remove IFTTT`, `ayadn skiplist remove PourOver`, etc.

-You can discover what client was used to post a post with `ayadn infos POSTNUMBER`.
+You can discover what client was used to post a post with `ayadn infos PostID`

 There's basically no verification with this feature, so be careful to not add misspelled or non-existent clients.